Edenvale, South Africa

 Edenvale is a small city on the East Rand in Gauteng, South Africa.
-The greater Edenvale area has an estimated population of 70,000, including Greenstone, Harmelia, Highway Gardens, Buurendal and Croydon.
-Edenvale is part of the Ekurhuleni Metropolitan Municipality.
+It is part of the Ekurhuleni Metropolitan Municipality.
 It lies about halfway between the O.R.
 Tambo International Airport and the Johannesburg city centre and is located 12 km by road from Sandton and about 9 km from the closest Gautrain station.

 History

 It started out in 1903, after the Anglo Boer War as a small settlement named Rietfontein which sprung up around the Rietfontein Gold Mine.
 It was made a municipality in 1942.
 It was initially populated by Cornish mineworkers.